Better Branding for your Business (using lights!)

 This, rather extreme, amount of light means that this brightness can be created anywhere and doesn't have to rely on any natural light to create their image.
 In fact, in 2011, Primark employed lighting design specialists LAPD to help reduce the amount of light that was being wasted.
 The company reduced the amount of light on the walkways to make the contrast between it and the products on display more recognisable.

-Going from one extreme to the other, Hollister also have a distinctive lighting scheme, just at the opposite end of the scale.
+Going from one extreme to the other, Hollister also has a distinctive lighting scheme, just at the opposite end of the scale.
 Many people question why they would do this, as it doesn't make the shopping experience any easier, but the fact that people are talking about it is the exact reason why it works.
 The brand is now easily identifiable among all other brands and is generating publicity, as more people want to go and see this novel lighting for themselves, even if it is just to complain about it.

 The darkened atmosphere, in contrast to Primark's bright openness, adds a feeling of exclusivity, as if you need to be a certain type of person to be allowed in.
 This goes back to branding and lighting creating a certain lifestyle, which makes the products more desirable.
 This desirability is only ramped up among Hollister's teenage market when adults criticise the shop and it's lighting, as it becomes more exclusively for them and appears more new and edgy, despite the clothes being similar to many others found on the high-street.

 Sleek and bright, Apple designs it's shops as if it was a product.
-The brand, like Primark, uses brightness but Apple uses it to create a futuristic style, and to reflect off of the chrome, metallic fittings found in the shop.
+The brand, like Primark, uses brightness but Apple uses it to create a futuristic style and to reflect off of the chrome, metallic fittings found in the shop.
 This brightness links to a need to be seen as future innovators to keep ahead of their competition.

 However, like Hollister, the emphasis is solely on the products lined up in neat, minimalist rows.
 This uniformity is especially important to Apple.
 Whereas clothes retail brands like Primark can afford slight changes to the style from shop to shop, because they are based in technology and pride themselves on precision, Apple needs a consistent design to reinforce this message.

 The lighting in certainly meant to blend in, unlike the other shops which don't seem to mind having exposed lights, probably because it is difficult to conceal track lighting and so it becomes part of the shop design.
-Apple uses fluorescents in light box diffusers or LED panels in the ceiling that usually run along with the wooden display benches.
+Apple uses fluorescents in lightbox diffusers or LED panels in the ceiling that usually run along with the wooden display benches.
 Between these are a line of spot-focused bulbs which act as downlights, highlighting the products and floor.
 Another set of these downlights highlights the graphics on the walls.

 The light temperature is played close attention to.
-Whereas in Primark, the blue light is close to daylight colour, and in Hollister the light is a warmer colour, Apple uses fluorescents with a rated colour temperature of 4100K, which is equivalent to moonlight.
-This prevents the shop from having too sharp a contrast between walkway and products, and stops glare appearing on all the screens but also makes it bright enough to be cheerful and spacious.
+Whereas in Primark, the blue light is close to daylight colour, and in Hollister, the light is a warmer colour, Apple uses fluorescents with a rated colour temperature of 4100K, which is equivalent to moonlight.
+This prevents the shop from having too sharp a contrast between walkway and products and stops glare appearing on all the screens but also makes it bright enough to be cheerful and spacious.

 Even high-end brands are not exempt from lighting brand-making.
 Top brands all use similar, muted lighting schemes to encourage customers to take their time browsing each item, as there is normally less product than in Primark, and because the price tag means each purchase needs consideration.
 Brighter lights and contrasts put emphasis on the clothes and accessories, making them the focus, which also compliments the minimal display.